 Employees on medical leave who allow coverage to lapse due to nonpayment of premiums have 30 days from the leave return date to initiate reinstatement of coverage without evidence of insurability.

-There are currently no reservations required to use the lactation rooms.
-To use the room in TRECS, you must be buzzed in by the front desk staff.
+Reservations are not required to use the lactation rooms.
+However, to use the lactation room in TRECS, you must be buzzed in by the front desk staff.
 Women are expected to bring their own breast pumps.

 Additional lactation rooms are being planned.